aimms/how-to/examples/functional/arcs-and-nodes.rst

    :keywords: Network model, Network object, Node and Arc formulation, SetElementAdd function
    :description: This example illustrates a simple network model with a GUI in which an end-user can graphically insert, delete and modify both nodes and arcs in the network.

-Direct download AIMMS Project :download:`Arcs%20and%20Nodes <https://download.aimms.com/aimms/download/examples/Arcs%20and%20Nodes.zip>`
+Direct download AIMMS Project :download:`ArcsAndNodes.zip <https://download.aimms.com/aimms/download/examples/ArcsAndNodes.zip>`

 Go to the example on GitHub:
 https://github.com/aimms/examples/tree/master/Functional%20Examples/Arcs%20and%20Nodes